 Milestones for year 3

-5 service providers repeat demonstration plots with farmer cooperators in their regions in order to examine appropriate crop potentials and grain quality factors in various growing regions across Pennsylvania as a replicate by year.
+1. 5 service providers repeat demonstration plots with farmer cooperators in their regions in order to examine appropriate crop potentials and grain quality factors in various growing regions across Pennsylvania as a replicate by year.
+Information about grain marketing/quality will be incorporated into these activities by 5 agricultural service providers specializing in these areas (Milestone 5).
 Potentially host field day this year if they did not host one in the previous year or if there is a regional need for a second one.

 5 service providers finalize and publish agronomic information and information about animal feed (where applicable), including grain quality collected from demonstration plots into print/digital Extension reports.
 These reports will be shared with farmers and other service providers and information within will be presented at field days and crop conferences.